j4cko/hdf5_metadataindex/README.md

 that are suffiently well described by attributes.

 To achieve these two goals, every group / dataset is visited exactly once:
-To build an index of the file, i.e. dataset attributes are extracted and possibly saved to a database.
+To build an index of the file dataset attributes are extracted and possibly saved to a database.
 After this stage, the file contents are known and can be searched efficiently.
 After indexing, a request can be processed in constant time and returns a full path